partio-scout/reki/README.md

 You can also use a custom domain - see Heroku's documentation on how to do that.
 In that case, replace https://<app-name>.herokuapp.com with your real domain throughout this document.
 You will also need to set up HTTPS for your custom domain - REKI only works through HTTPS in production.

 Set the `REKI_BASE_URL` environment variable to the base url of the reki installation.
-This needs to be an absolute url with https, and must not contain a trailing slash.
+This needs to be an absolute url starting with https, for example `https://reki.finnjamboree.fi` or `https://finnjamboree.fi/reki/`.

 ### Setting up PartioID login